mattwach/game_controller_latency_tester/README.md

 humans to be around 200ms on average.

 But there is more to gaming that pure reaction.
 Most games offer "cues" or "tells" that are followed by predictable patterns.
-Some games, are fully predictable, like playing a song.
+Some games are fully predictable, like playing a song.
 When events can be predicted and tracked, it becomes less about reaction time and more about "temporal precision".
 [This particular study](https://jov.arvojournals.org/article.aspx?articleid=2213289)